 5. Festa da Empanada e do Ripote en Noia

 Don’t be fooled by the more portable Latin American varieties: the Galician empanada is the original!
 The town of Noia celebrates this popular delicacy alongside ripote, a bun that is less famous but similarly filling at one of the top gastronomy festivals in Galicia: the Festa da Empanada.
 From Santiago, Noia is an hour bus ride or thirty minute car trip away.
 While you’re there, try the empanada with berberechos, or cockles.
 It’s supposedly the best in the world!

 If you can’t make it: Try the homemade empanada at O Gato Negro (Rúa da Raiña in Santiago).
 Accompany your hefty slice with wine straight from the barrel!

-Each autumn there’s a tapas festival in Santiago.
-During this marvelous week, you get a deal on drinks and a specialty tapa at any of the participating bars.
-It’s also technically a competition for best tapa, so the tapas are extra tasty and inventive!
-After you eat, rate your plate!
+Each autumn, there’s a tapas festival in Santiago de Compostela.
+During this marvelous week, you can enjoy deals on drinks and a specialty tapa at any of the participating bars.
+It’s also technically a competition for best tapa, so the dishes are extra tasty and inventive!
+Just be sure to rate your plate after you eat.